odoo/documentation/content/applications/finance/fiscal_localizations/peru.rst

   changes, and then send the invoice again to the SUNAT for another validation.

   .. image:: peru/peru-errors.png
-     :align: center
-     :alt: List of common errors on invoices
+     :alt: List of common errors on invoices.

 For more detail please refert to `Common errors in SUNAT
 <https://www.nubefact.com/codigos-error-sunat/>`_.